summerscoolxd/vutools/SECURITY.md

 - Only download from official sources (this GitHub repository)
 - Keep your activation key private
 - Update to the latest version regularly
-- Don't share your installation with untrusted users
 - Report suspicious behavior immediately

 ## What We Do